 Urine contains natural salts and proteins that become more concentrated after it has dried.
 These salts become solid, causing the stain to emanate more odor than a recent accident.

 Once you locate your pet’s urine, a complete and thorough cleaning is essential.
-But, because no single cleaning method works for all floor types, thoroughly cleaning your carpet, tile, and hardwood flooring will involve different products and procedures.
+But, because no single cleaning method works for all floor types, thoroughly cleaning your carpet, tile, and hardwood flooring will involve different procedures.

 1. First, soak up any urine using paper towels or a dry absorbent cloth.
 Don’t rub back and forth, but press down firmly on the spot.
 Laying down your towel and stepping on it is an easy and effective way to do this.

 2. Using a carpet cleaner solution made especially for pet stains, (we use Unique Pet Care’s Pet Odor & Stain Remover) spray or pour the cleaner directly onto the carpet.
 You’ll want to put down enough solution so that it reaches deep into the carpet and the padding below.

 3. Use a carpet-safe scrub brush to work the solution deep into the carpet fibers.
 Allow the carpet cleaner to dry as directed.

 4. If a pet stain remains visible, repeat the steps above as necessary.

 Once you’ve cleaned the area by soaking with a pet-safe carpet cleaner, it’s a good idea to follow up with steam cleaning or a thorough carpet shampoo.
 Anyone with pets will agree that having a steam cleaner or carpet shampooer at home is well worth the investment.

 Tile and laminate are the most popular flooring types among pet owners because of their ability to withstand dirty paws, claws, drool, and other pet messes, and because of their ease of cleaning.